Jimmy Gabriel: Dundee

 Jimmy Gabriel first came to the attention of Dundee when he played at right-half for the Scotland under-15 schoolboys in an international at Dens Park.
 His talent shone through and Dundee manager Willie Thornton snapped him up after the game, despite interest from several other top clubs.

 He was initially loaned out to Dundee North End Juniors, but was recalled to Dens Park a year later.
 He made his debut for Dundee as a 17-year-old on 13 August 1958 in a 2–1 Scottish League Cup victory over Motherwell.

 He was to remain a first team regular at Dundee, going on to make 67 appearances.
 In March 1960, Bob Shankly had taken over as manager at Dundee and, although he wanted to keep Gabriel, was unable to refuse the offer of £27,000 from Everton's manager, Johnny Carey.
 This made Jimmy the most expensive player to leave Scotland.

 Everton

 Gabriel joined Everton after three years at Dundee in March 1960.
-Although it took him some time to settle into the pace of the English game, there was a steely determination about the young Scot that was to stand him in good stead.
-Gabriel became a strong influence in the Everton side as a powerful right-half whose preference for a defensive role made him a useful partner in the midfield for the more attacking Brian Harris on the left.

 He played 304 games for Everton, scoring 37 goals and won two Scottish caps.
 At Everton he won the First Division title in 1962-63 and the FA Cup in 1966.

 By 1967, he was being challenged for his place in the side by Alan Ball and the emerging Howard Kendall.
 Southampton's manager Ted Bates tried to sign him initially in March 1967 but Gabriel was reluctant to move South.
 Eventually, when it was clear that Kendall was to be first-choice, Gabriel agreed to sign for the Saints in July, joining them for a fee of £42,500.